ishwarbb/Enhancing-xv6/README.md

 # Enhancing XV-6
 Tweaking the xv6 simplified operating system developed at MIT implemented for a modern RISC-V multiprocessor using ANSI C. This project has added custom system calls, implemented scheduling policies that are incorporated into xv6.
-And modified the corrent `fork` to Copy-on-write fork in xv6.
+And modified the defalut `fork` implementation to Copy-on-write fork implementation in xv6.

 ## Specification 1: System Calls